jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

     tests/test_assertion_error.py:7: AssertionError

-  the assert_ at the beginning of the line makes the statement something like "DO NOT CONTINUE, UNLESS :ref:`None` is NOT :ref:`None`", the `AssertionError <https://docs.python.org/3/library/exceptions.html?highlight=AssertionError#AssertionError>`_ is raised to break execution of the program because the statement is :ref:`False<test_what_is_false>`
+  the assert_ at the beginning of the line makes the statement something like "DO NOT CONTINUE, UNLESS :ref:`None` is NOT :ref:`None`".
+The `AssertionError <https://docs.python.org/3/library/exceptions.html?highlight=AssertionError#AssertionError>`_ is raised to break execution of the program because the statement is :ref:`False<test_what_is_false>`

 green: make it pass
 #################################################################################